philipturner/ue5-nanite-macos/README.md

 (5) Engine/Source/Runtime/Apple/MetalRHI/Private/MetalStateCache.cpp
 ```

-During the crash, the current `GraphicsPSO` does not match anything set at (path 4, circa line 258).
-I don't know whether it's because `UE_LOG` always fails to flush before the crash, or the graphics pipeline was modified at a different call site.
-I could not force `UE_LOG` to flush\* with, and the only way I could reliably extract information before the crash was in the crash message itself (`ensureMsgf`).

-> \*I tried passing `-FORCELOGFLUSH` as an "argument passed on launch" to the `UnrealEditor.app` in Xcode schemes.
-I also tried passing `FORCELOGFLUSH=1` (without a dash) and had to prepend it with `YES` to open `YES.uproject`.
-I got the idea from [this thread](https://forums.unrealengine.com/t/flush-log-file-on-critical-error/359971).
-I couldn't tell whether the output stream's behavior changed, but it didn't show certain messages I had created immediately before the crash.
-Finally,

-Now, I think I know what the problem is.
-I removed all of my custom messages, and I was able to send one message immediately before the crash.
-I think I'll work around it as follows.
-Make a custom log file, with its absolute path hard-coded into the C++ source.
-Delete the file before launching the Unreal Editor, then look at the file's contents after it crashes.
-Copy and paste code for opening the file, checking whether it exists, and logging, without messing with C++ headers.
-Such code duplication is bad practice for production code, but I'm just debugging.
-I need something that works.

-TODO: Reimplement my logging mechanism from Swift-Colab, then paste the C++ code into this repository for reproducibility.

 ## Attribution

 This repo sources some information from [UE5NanitePort](https://github.com/gladhu/UE5NanitePort).
 By linking to the repository, I hereby give the creator attribution for their work.